 You will also notice that Aimé(e) has the pink, blue and white colours of the trans* pride flag, but that she is neither pink nor blue.
 This is a reminder that gender is fluid.
 We all have a little pink mixed in with our blue or blue with our pink.
 It’s just that trans* people have more of a mixture than most!

-Trans* Jersey does not currently have a regular group meeting for trans* islanders but we would like to start one up.
+Trans* Jersey now has a regular group meeting for trans* islanders.
 There is lots of medical evidence that says that trans* individuals do better when they have a support group around them.

-If you would be interested in getting together for a chat on a regular basis, please email us to register your interest and, if we get enough people, we will see what we can arrange.
+If you would be interested in getting together for a chat on a monthly basis, please email firstname.lastname@example.org to find out more.

 ALL COMMUNICATION IS TREATED IN THE STRICTEST CONFIDENCE.
 WE UNDERSTAND THAT YOU MAY BE NOT BE OUT TO FRIENDS AND FAMILY OR YOU MAY PREFER TO BE STEALTH.